hashicorp/terraform-provider-azurerm/website/docs/r/lb_nat_rule.html.markdown

 * `loadbalancer_id` - (Required) The ID of the Load Balancer in which to create the NAT Rule.
 * `frontend_ip_configuration_name` - (Required) The name of the frontend IP configuration exposing this rule.
 * `protocol` - (Required) The transport protocol for the external endpoint.
 Possible values are `Udp`, `Tcp` or `All`.
-* `frontend_port` - (Required) The port for the external endpoint.
+* `frontend_port` - (Optional) The port for the external endpoint.
 Port numbers for each Rule must be unique within the Load Balancer.
-Possible values range between 0 and 65534, inclusive.
+Possible values range between 1 and 65534, inclusive.
 * `backend_port` - (Required) The port used for internal connections on the endpoint.
-Possible values range between 0 and 65535, inclusive.
+Possible values range between 1 and 65535, inclusive.
+* `frontend_port_start` - (Optional) The port range start for the external endpoint.
+This property is used together with BackendAddressPool and FrontendPortRangeEnd.
+Individual inbound NAT rule port mappings will be created for each backend address from BackendAddressPool.
+Acceptable values range from 1 to 65534, inclusive.
+* `frontend_port_end` - (Optional) The port range end for the external endpoint.
+This property is used together with BackendAddressPool and FrontendPortRangeStart.
+Individual inbound NAT rule port mappings will be created for each backend address from BackendAddressPool.
+Acceptable values range from 1 to 65534, inclusive.
+* `backend_address_pool_id` - (Optional) Specifies a reference to backendAddressPool resource.
 * `idle_timeout_in_minutes` - (Optional) Specifies the idle timeout in minutes for TCP connections.
 Valid values are between `4` and `30` minutes.
 Defaults to `4` minutes.
 * `enable_floating_ip` - (Optional) Are the Floating IPs enabled for this Load Balancer Rule?
 A "floating” IP is reassigned to a secondary server in case the primary server fails.
 Required to configure a SQL AlwaysOn Availability Group.
 Defaults to `false`.
 * `enable_tcp_reset` - (Optional) Is TCP Reset enabled for this Load Balancer Rule?
 Defaults to `false`.